open-telemetry/opentelemetry-go/CONTRIBUTING.md

 	for _, option := range options {
 		config = option.apply(config)
 	}
-	// Preform any validation here.
+	// Perform any validation here.
 	return config
 }
 ```

-If validation of the `config` options is also preformed this can return an
+If validation of the `config` options is also performed this can return an
 error as well that is expected to be handled by the instantiation function
 or propagated to the user.